Closed for years and near demolition by neglect, San Jose's historic California Theatre

 then use the Back button on your browser to return to this page.

-Jump ahead to The Mighty Wurlitzer pipe organs photo section
+Jump down to The Mighty Wurlitzer pipe organs photo section

 |In the historic First Street lobby and theatre foyers:|